Link your Gmail, Google Calendar, and Google Contacts to SwarmMarshal

 You're done

-SwarmMarshal will pull your inbox and calendar on the normal sync schedule.
-You can revoke access
+SwarmMarshal will pull your inbox, calendar, and contacts on the normal sync schedule.
+You can

 or by deleting the OAuth client from your Cloud project.
 Removing the credentials from